-Essentially a streamlined, 100% online platform that allows you to know totally in advance whether or not you are going to be able to travel to the United States without having to go through the visa process (or if you’re able to travel to the US through the visa waiver program), the odds are pretty good that you’ll need a valid ESTA approval if you’re going to be visiting the United States in the near future.
+Essentially a streamlined, 100% online platform that allows you to know totally in advance whether or not you are going to be able to travel to the United States without having to go through the visa process (or if you’re able to travel to the US through the visa waiver program).

 While the process can sound pretty complex and convoluted on the surface, thankfully it’s relatively simple and straightforward to move through in practice.

 Below we break down some of the core aspects of the ESTA, ESTA requirements you’ll need to meet, and how you can expedite the process so that it is as quick and as painless as possible.

 For starters, it’s important to understand that the ESTA application process is 100% available online and is a digital process that will take about 10 minutes from start to finish.

 You can find our ESTA application here and can start moving through the process right now.
 You’ll also be happy to learn that the process is secure and locked down so that your personal and private information (including passport details) is safe.